 Police Services Advisory Committee: The committee will meet February 19th to review the proposed FY’26 Police Department Budget and to review the draft Wage & Classification study.

 Mohawk Trail Regional School District Personnel Negotiations Subcommittee: The subcommittee has met several times in executive session for planning the negotiations with Unit B - Paraprofessionals.
 An executive session meeting with the Paraprofessional’s Team to discuss ground rules and begin the process will be held later this week.
-Meetings will continue regularly until negotiation are complete.
+Meetings will continue regularly until negotiations are complete.

 Town Hall: Excise tax bills are going out in the next two weeks.
 Terry and Angel are working on a process for distribution of the transfer station tags.
 Joe is preparing for the Town Election in May.
 Nomination papers will be ready by March 1 to give candidates 45 days to gather signatures.

 Emergency Management: A very successful CPR-AED training was recently held.
 The final signature on the Comprehensive Emergency Management Plan (CEMP) has been completed.
 Tricia attended informational meetings about possible grant opportunities through MEMA.
-Tricia met with Jeff to discuss Town Garage flooding and the salt shed
+Tom Williams met with Jeff to discuss Town Garage flooding and the salt shed.

 MVP: Tricia met with Allison Gage at FRCOG to finalize the list of partners.
-A joint meeting with Allison Gage and team at Weston & Sampson was held to review scope, changes to last year's project idea, and how best to position the grant application for this round was held.
-The MVP Regional Coordinator said the focus this year is on small towns who have done an Action Grant, this includes Shelburne, but there's no news about funding yet.
+A joint meeting with Allison Gage and team at Weston & Sampson was held to review scope, changes to last year's project idea, and how best to position the grant application for this round.
+The MVP Regional Coordinator said the focus this year is on small towns who have not done an Action Grant, this includes Shelburne, but there's no news about funding yet.
 Everyone is clear that we won't move forward if there's a significant cash match for the Town.
 Tricia will work on a draft letter of support for our potential partners for FRCOG and W&S review.
 Awaiting the Perched Culvert grant opportunity from DER for Allen Brook (Colrain-Shelburne RD flooding).
 Shared last year's META grant application with Energy Chair to scavenge text as needed.

 FRCOG: Andrew reported that Mass DOT has a new small bridge & culvert program.
 The new $100 million addition to the Chapter 90 program provides additional funding for towns, but according to Linda Dunleavy needs lobbying to change the allocation formula to assess road miles per town only.
 The current formula disadvantages small towns with low population and low employment.
 FRCOG budgets are increased by 3.5% this year based on NE CPI.
-We now have a county wide Emergency Preparedness Center.
+We now have a county-wide Emergency Preparedness Center.
 FRCOG will be going to the towns to provide more information and coordinate.
 FRCOG is proposing a number of changes to its charter, mostly housekeeping.
 These have been approved by FRCOG Exec.
 Committee and the full FRCOG Council.
 However, these must be passed by 2/3 of member towns at ATM by a 2/3 vote at each town.
 Because they will require a substantial amount of paper on the town warrant to explain, a pre-meeting may be helpful to facilitate understanding and efficient discussion at ATM.

 Appointments with Finance Committee Members: (Todd Dubreuil, Jim Burnham, Finance Committee)